 Symptoms,Causes & Preventive Care for Upper Respiratory Tract (URT) Infections

 Upper respiratory tract infection is one of the most common illnesses that more often than not take the form of an acute condition.
 Once diagnosed, visit to the nearest clinics, skipping work or school, hopping into bed with a box of tissues is a regular sight.
 Normally, viral infection is the prime cause for the irritation in the upper respiratory tract that consists of the nasal passage, sinus, larynx, and pharynx.
-Usual symptoms are nasal congestion, sneezing, fever, sore or scratchy throat, cough, painful swallowing, and shortness of breath that not only is quite uncomfortable but can be significantly debilitating as well.
+Usual symptoms are nasal congestion, sneezing, fever, scratchy or sore throat, cold cough, painful swallowing, and shortness of breath that not only is quite uncomfortable but can be significantly debilitating as well.

 Is upper respiratory tract infection (URT) contagious?